What is Gross Weight? Differences and Calculations vs Net Weight

 Gross weight is the weight of your goods plus the package used for transportation.
 For instance, the gross weight of liquids is how much the liquid weighs plus the bottle or can in which it is stored.
 If the products are packed in cans and put in a carton, the weight of the cans and cartons contributes to the gross weight.

 To calculate the gross weight, add your product’s net weight to the container’s weight.
+Payload capacity weight is the allowable weight that can be added to a vehicle’s curb weight, including cargo and passengers.
 Gross weight calculation can vary between different transportation modes.
 Here are some examples:

 Air Transport